Frequently Asked QuestionsAsk Us a Question

 Yes.
 Betafolio will notify the adviser before rebalancing or switching funds in case it might create a CGT liability.
 It’s ultimately the responsibility of the advisory firm and client to decide whether to undergo any changes, so accepting the risk of a CGT liability, or alternatively whether to opt-out of the rebalancing process.

 We work collaboratively with firms to manage portfolios on platforms, under Betafolio’s discretionary permission.
 Betafolio uses the following rebalancing strategies:

 Risk-tolerance bands: the portfolio is rebalanced when pre-determined thresholds are breached by any asset classes within the portfolio

 Rules-based: this approach involves altering the asset allocation based on a pre-defined set of criteria in order to achieve specific outcomes.
 These criteria must be rules-based and supported by extensive empirical data.
 Common examples include the Rising Equity Glidepath and the Prime Harvesting Rule , specifically designed for drawdown portfolios.

 Custody and tax wrappers are provided by the adviser’s platforms.
 Betafolio’s service is only available via advisory platforms.
-We have no intention to hold clients’ assets or provide any form of custody services.

 All portfolios will have a 2% allocation to cash.
 Drawdown portfolios can have a higher allocation to cash, but the cash account should be excluded from the rebalancing process.